joycesim/joycesim.github.io/GroupVision/index.md

 It can be difficult to know how to divide your time between reading and writing papers and your research.
 Most people underestimate how long writing and reading takes.
 “Time is the *only irreplaceable resource” (*except for your life and health – work efficiently, but always be safe!)

+There will be times when you do not feel motivated and that is okay.
+Life is more than academia :)

+It is okay to reach out to people in the group and others for career advice.
+We tend to push people towards academia unless you explicitly tell Joyce about your goals.

+Question: Are there general workshops that help graduate students with graduate school?
+GT 6000 - Orientation to being a graduate student, time management, resources on campus etc.

 All these apply to postdoctoral scholars as well but you are expected to already know best your own working style and work with Joyce if any issues come up.

 Undergraduate credits work the same as any classes, i.e. one credit is equivalent to about three hours of work.
 You have taken the initiative to apply to work in the lab, now try your best to have a good research experience by being curious, trying new things and being open.